Oshuma/git-trip/README.txt

    # This does the work of creating a commit specific image.
    painter.paint!

-   # Depending on the <tt>:style</tt> option passed to Painter.new,
-   # +picture+ now holds either a Magick::Image or Magick::ImageList,
-   # so all of their respective methods are supported.
+   # +picture+ now holds a Magick::Image, so all of it's methods are supported.
    painter.picture.display
  end